Killing of Valeria Márquez: Murder and investigation

-Aftermath

-On June 18, 2025, the U.S. Treasury sanctioned five senior members of the Jalisco New Generation Cartel (CJNG) for drug trafficking and violence; Márquez's killing was noted as an example of Mexico’s ongoing femicide crisis.
+On 18 June 2025, the U.S. Treasury sanctioned five senior members of the Jalisco New Generation Cartel (CJNG) for drug trafficking and violence; Márquez's killing was noted as an example of Mexico’s ongoing femicide crisis.
 Among the cartel members sanctioned was Ricardo Ruiz Velasco, a suspect in the killing.

+On 31 July 2026, federal public security secretary Omar García Harfuch said that Ramón Ángel Álvarez Ayala, alias "R1", who had been arrested the previous day for allegedly ordering the assassination of Uruapan mayor Carlos Manzo, had also allegedly ordered Márquez's killing at the request of his son, Francisco "N".
+According to García Harfuch, Francisco had previously been in a relationship with Márquez, had threatened her on several occasions, and was being sought by authorities.